ceph/ceph/doc/rados/operations/pools.rst

 When you first deploy a cluster without creating a pool, Ceph uses the default pools for storing data.
 A pool provides you with:

-- **Resilience**: You can set how many OSD are allowed to fail without loosing data.
+- **Resilience**: You can set how many OSD are allowed to fail without losing data.
   For replicated pools, it is the desired number of copies/replicas of an object.
   A typical configuration stores an object and one additional copy (i.e., ``size = 2``), but you can determine the number of copies/replicas.